5 Ways to Supercharge Your Creative Side

-Let society say what they want about millennials (ya know, that we’re all a bunch of lazy, entitled, narcissistic jerkwads suffering from arrested development, etc.); we’re also a generation that has turned passion projects into paying projects like no generation before it, and creativity has become invaluable currency in the workplace and beyond.
+Let society say what they will about Millennials (y'know, that we’re all a bunch of lazy, entitled, narcissistic jerkwads suffering from arrested development, etc.); we’re also a generation that has turned passion projects into paying projects like no generation before it, and creativity has become invaluable currency in the workplace and beyond.

-But when you’re constantly faced with the pressure to produce innovative ideas, it can start to weigh on you, and doing that everyday transformation from sleepy meatbag to outside-the-box idea factory can take a minute (or, y’know, hours).
-Here are a few ways to get yourself there in a flash so you can spend more time making magic and less time wallowing in your creative ennui.
+But when you’re constantly faced with the pressure to produce innovative ideas, it can start to weigh on you, and doing that everyday transformation from sleepy meatbag to outside-the-box idea factory can take a minute (or hey, let's be honest: hours).
+Here are a few ways to get yourself there quicker, so you can spend more time making magic and less time wallowing in your creative ennui.